 - FHA loans: Contrary to popular belief, FHA loans are not just for first-time borrowers.
 Applicants who meet the minimum requirements may apply for an FHA loan.
 The loan, guaranteed by the Federal Housing Administration, allows borrowers to get a loan for as little as 3.5% down and a 1.75% upfront premium fee.
 If you use an FHA loan, you’ll have to pay a mortgage insurance premium (MIP).

 While you can ask the seller to pay some of your closing costs, different loan types limit the maximum they can pay.
 For FHA loans, the seller can contribute up to 6% of the sale of the home towards closing.
-For VA, to the maximum is 4%.
 For conventional loans, the cap is typically 3%.
+For VA, seller concessions cannot exceed 4% of the value of the property.

 Non-traditional closing costs